Himmreich/jms-mq-example/README.md

 # jms-mq-example
-Basic Example to use MQ with Spring
+Basic Example to use MQ with Spring Boot

 # IMPORTANT
 Artifact wmq.jmsra necessary for the specific classes for MQ